eliasgroll/pbi/README.md

 This is a java program that interprets the Basic Stamp 1 Basic language PBasic (®).

-The πBASIC Interpreter is designed for rapid developement.
+The πBASIC Interpreter is designed for rapid developement of PBASIC code.

 How to install the interpreter
 --------------